-We have audited the accompanying financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component unit, each major fund, and the aggregate remaining fund information of the City of Locust, North Carolina, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the City of Locust, North Carolina's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component unit, each major fund, and the aggregate remaining fund information of the City of Locust, North Carolina, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the City of Locust, North Carolina's basic financial statements as listed in the table of contents.

-In our opinion, based upon our audit and the report of other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, the aggregate discretely presented component unit, each major fund, and the aggregate remaining fund information of the City of Locust, North Carolina, as of June 30, 2023, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based upon our audit and the report of other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, the aggregate discretely presented component unit, each major fund, and the aggregate remaining fund information of the City of Locust, North Carolina, as of June 30, 2024, and the respective changes in financial position, and, where applicable, cash flows thereof, and the respective budgetary comparison for the General Fund and the American Rescue Plan Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of the Locust Board of Alcoholic Beverage Control ("ABC Board"), which represent 100 percent of the assets, net position, and revenues, respectively, of the aggregate discretely presented component unit as of June 30, 2023.
+We did not audit the financial statements of the Locust Board of Alcoholic Beverage Control ("ABC Board"), which represent 100 percent of the assets, net position, and revenues, respectively, of the aggregate discretely presented component unit as of June 30, 2024.
 Those financial statements were audited by another auditor whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the ABC Board, is based solely on the report of another auditor.